Why is Jesus on our altar?

-Jesus’s death did not resolve the whole world of its sins, or even all Christians.
-Did the world suddenly become completely pure after Jesus’s death?
-Are people less sinful now than they were before Jesus’s sacrifice?
-What his death did accomplish, however, was to purify and inspire his disciples so that they would be able to go out and continue his mission.
+Jesus’s death did not resolve the whole world of its sins or even all Christians.
+The world didn’t suddenly become completely pure after Jesus’s death.
+Are people purer now than before Jesus’s sacrifice?
+We gain much from contemplating his example of forgiveness of his enemies.
+What his death did accomplish was to purify and inspire his disciples so that they would be able to go out and continue his mission.
 In that sense, his death was for the entire world.
-The most important part of Jesus’s mission was his teachings, not his death.
+The most important part of Jesus’s mission was his teachings, not his death itself.
 Every incident in his life stands forth as an example to show us our own way to Christ Consciousness.